-- 1 From the top menu, select Server > Listeners.
-The Listeners page opens. - 2 Click the IP address of the listener you want to open.
-The Edit Listener page opens. - 3 At the bottom of the page, click SSH Settings.
-The Listener Encryption Settings (SSH) page opens. - 4 Under Authentication Method, select the checkboxes next to the authentication methods you want to allow.
+- 7 From the top menu, select Server > Listeners.
+The Listeners page opens. - Click the IP address of the listener you want to open.
+The Edit Listener page opens. - 9 At the bottom of the page, click SSH Settings.
+The Listener Encryption Settings (SSH) page opens. - 10 Under Authentication Method, select the checkboxes next to the authentication methods you want to allow. - 11 Click Save when finished.

-Note: If you choose to allow both authentication methods, user can authenticate using a public key OR a password; both are not required.
+Note: If you choose to allow both authentication methods, users can authenticate using a public key OR a password; both are not required.
+Both methods must be selected if you wish to require multi-factor authentication for users belonging to any host associated with this listener, otherwise those users will not be able to authenticate.
+See Configuring multi-factor authentication (on page 117) for more information.